 Figure 3a: Unconditional Quantile Regression Coefficients 1998-2012 a.
-Formality and Sector
+Formality and Sector b.
+Economic Activity and Urban c.
+Education level

 4.2 Decomposition Results

 Aggregate Decomposition

 Figure 4 shows the overall change in real log hourly wages between any two periods at each percentile and decomposes this overall change into a composition and a wage structure effect.
 Figure 4a shows that the wage structure effect has contributed substantially to the stable variations along the wage distribution during 1998-2006 (Figure 4a) as well as to the increased wage dispersion that took place for all points of the distribution during 2006-2012 (Figure 4b).
 The composition effect is nearly negligible for the later period and quite small for 1998-2006.
 We will focus predominately on the changes in the second more dynamic period which is almost solely responsible for the observed trend throughout the entire extended period 1998-2012.